Powered by AppSignal & Oban Pro

 end

-valid_user.(alice)
+valid_user.(alice) # true

-any: OR Logic
+OR Logic with any

 check_admin_or_verified =